pzaino/thecrowler/doc/information_seed_lifecycle.md

 `InformationSeed.config` is seed-specific JSON.
 It selects from providers that are already present in the global `information_seed.providers` map and allowed by `information_seed.provider_allow_list`; it does not define provider credentials.
+API-based providers (for example Brave Search, Bing Web Search, or a custom `http_json` gateway) are the recommended production path.
+The `browser_search` HTML adapter is disabled unless it is explicitly configured and allow-listed; use it only for local fixtures or after reviewing the target site's robots.txt, terms of service, consent flow, and rate-limit expectations.
+Its CSS selectors are site-specific, credentials are stripped rather than sent, and strict page/request/timeout/debug-output caps apply.
 All fields are optional, but this example shows the complete production contract for the current runner:

 ```json
 {